Hepatitis B immune globulin (Injection)

 Hepatitis B Immune Globulin (hep-a-TYE-tis B i-MUNE-GLOB-ue-lin)

-Prevents hepatitis B from occurring again in HBsAg-positive patients after a liver transplant.
-It is also used preventatively after exposed to hepatitis B virus.
+Prevents hepatitis B after exposure.
+Also prevents hepatitis B from occurring again after a liver transplant.

 When This Medicine Should Not Be Used

 - This medicine is given as a shot into a muscle or a vein.

 - A nurse or other health provider will give you this medicine.